Ben6776/AI-Powered-Python-Code-Formatter-Reviewer/README.md

 # 🧠 AI-Powered Python Code Formatter & Reviewer

-A web app that uses **Google Gemini AI** to review and reformat Python code based on your custom prompt.
+A web app that uses **Google Gemini AI** to review and reformat Python code.
 Upload a `.py` file, get intelligent suggestions, and receive a cleaner version of your code—all in one interface.

 ---

 ## 🚀 Features
 - Upload Python files (`.py`)
-- Input your own custom prompt
 - Get AI-generated suggestions
 - View reformatted code
 - Download the improved version